Leadership & Contributors

 Gloria Baciewicz, MD

-Since 1986, Gloria Baciewicz has specialized in the treatment of addiction.
+Since 1986, Dr. Gloria Baciewicz has specialized in the treatment of addiction.
 Professor of clinical psychiatry at the University of Rochester Medical Center, she serves as an addiction psychiatrist at Strong Recovery.
 Dr. Baciewicz is certified in addiction medicine by the American Board of Preventive Medicine and board certified in psychiatry, with added qualifications in addiction psychiatry.
-Dr. Baciewicz is a co-principal investigator for the University of Rochester’s Recovery Center of Excellence.

 Hochang Benjamin Lee, MD